 So should festivals be doing more to get this testing done, providing facilities for people to ensure that what they're taking is safe?

-Nick Jones, the director of EZTest – the company that provided us with the kits – suggests there's a real grey area when it comes to what he and others can do.
-"They could be much more readily available, but we haven't pursued this hard, through fear of landing ourselves in hot water," he told me over the phone, adding that selling the tests explicitly as harm minimisation kits would be "arguably against the law".
+Nick Jones, the director of EZTest—the company that provided us with the kits—suggests there's a real grey area when it comes to what he and others can do.
+"They could be much more readily available, but we haven't pursued this hard, through fear of landing ourselves in hot water," he told me over the phone, adding that selling the tests explicitly as harm minimization kits would be "arguably against the law."

-This year at Kendal Calling – a 12,000 capacity, three-day festival in the Lake District – an 18-year-old attendee died after taking dodgy pills.
-The same batch left eight other people hospitalised.
+This year at Kendal Calling—a 12,000-capacity, three-day festival in the Lake District—an 18-year-old attendee died after taking dodgy pills.
+The same batch left eight other people hospitalized.
 In total, we only tested 22 different samples, accounting for the drugs just 100 Bestival guests were taking.
 But even in that small number we found some alarming results.

 The testing kits themselves are ridiculously straightforward and can be purchased legally online for just a few quid a go.
 They could almost definitely save lives, and I'd encourage all drug takers to invest in them before boshing a fistful of mystery pills.

-But something also needs to be done by organisers, much like the drug testing pilot scheme Manchester club The Warehouse Project rolled out a couple of years ago, allowing clubbers who'd got their drugs past security to have them purity-tested by professionals.
-Thing is, the authorities' current attitudes epitomise the UK's farcical approach to drug policy: make people to scared to talk about drugs; pretend they're not there; and do nothing to protect and support people from the potential dangers of taking them.
+But something also needs to be done by organizers, much like the drug testing pilot scheme Manchester club the Warehouse Project rolled out a couple of years ago, allowing clubbers who'd got their drugs past security to have them purity-tested by professionals.
+Thing is, the authorities' current attitudes epitomize the UK's farcical approach to drug policy: Make people to scared to talk about drugs; pretend they're not there; and do nothing to protect and support people from the potential dangers of taking them.

 The people I spoke to were pleased to know what they were taking.
 Some chucked their dodgy purchases away, and yes, others snorted the powders anyway, but at least they knew what they were doing and were able to make informed decisions.